Call to Schedule Free Consultation at Over 45 Centers Worldwide!

 So what this means is there are NO ethical concerns with the materials being used from the products of conception.

-The list of conditions that benefit from amniotic/umbilical procedures is extensive and continues to grow.
+The list of conditions that may benefit from amniotic/umbilical procedures is extensive and continues to grow.
 With the way these biologics are regulated by the FDA, they may be used for conditions where physicians deem them to be safe and clinically useful.
-Our disclaimer is consistent: No treatments mentioned here have been evaluated by the FDA.
-As with any medical treatment, R3 Stem Cell does not guarantee any particular outcome.
-No treatment protocol or specific biologic indication has been evaluated or approved by the FDA.
+Our disclaimer is consistent: No therapies mentioned here have been evaluated by the FDA.
+As with any medical procedures, R3 Stem Cell does not guarantee any particular outcome.
+No protocol or specific biologic indication has been evaluated or approved by the FDA.

 In the research literature and from our provider’s experience, there are benefits being shown for: